Rejections, Rejections

 One thing I realized recently is that in this blog, I've largely shared my wins, my press, my book events, my shows and events etc. I’ve rarely shared about the silences, the periods of self-doubt, and the things that don’t pan out.

 So in this small act of honesty, I wanted to share something else as I close out this monumental decade.
 I have been getting a lot of rejections lately, and it hasn’t felt great.
+A few years ago, I started sharing my rejection emails on my Instagram Stories.

+I’ve been so humbled by the responses to that; fellow artists thanking me for my honesty and transparency on this topic.
+It’s been a relief to talk with others about how crushing it can be.
+Imposter syndrome rings loud.
 It can be so easy to sit in comparison bingo as an artist, and wonder why your creative career isn't where you'd like to be.
 It's an even deeper trap on social media, as for a long time, people were only sharing their highlights and wins.
 I often would wonder what some photographers had that I didn’t, why they were getting chosen for certain opportunities, and I wasn’t.
 It’s a slippery slope.

 “Why didn’t my work get chosen?
 Have I already peaked?
 Am I ever going to make good work again?
 Should I do something else with my life?”
 And so on and so on.
+Like I said, slippery slope.

+So far in 2023, I've applied to over a dozen opportunities; open calls for submissions, photo shows, residencies, competitions.
+None were a success.
+Imposter syndrome has crept back in.
 Most recently, I even made it to the second round of a competitive residency that I really wanted.
 I thought I had a great interview with them.
 I could taste it.
 I was a perfect fit.
 It would finally be my first residency.
 Or so I thought.

 "Dear Erica, we regret to inform you...."